phac-nml/ncov-dehoster/README.md

     nextflow run phac-nml/ncov-dehoster -profile conda --illumina --directory <path/to/reads> --human_ref <path/to/hg38.fa> --composite_bwa_index </full/path/to/results/humanBWAIndex/>
     ```

-Note: At the moment, you need to specify the full path to the made index or the pipeline will error out!
+**Note**: At the moment, you need to specify the full path to the made index or the pipeline will error out!
 But adding this removes the > 1 hour indexing step!

 #### **Outputs**